- Section Name:

 - Evening Phone:

 Exam information also available at:

 Below you will find a list of EXAM and HAMFEST DATES.
 We will do our best to keep this list up-to-date.
-Please send along any additions and corrections to K1NIT at email@example.com.
+Please send along any additions and corrections to Joy Lynne Foss, K1SEW at firstname.lastname@example.org

 These are tentative dates only.
-Please check with team leader before traveling to verify date, time, location and exams being offered.
-Bring two forms of identification, including a photo I-D, as well as the original and photocopies of all current FCC licenses and certificates of successful completion of exam.
+Please check with the contact person before traveling to verify date, time, location and exams being offered.
+Bring two forms of identification, including a photo I-D as well as the original and photocopies of all current FCC licenses and certificates of successful completion of exam.
 The photocopies will not be returned.
 Persons needing special accomodations should check with the contact person in advance of the exam date.